 Featuring selected highlights from Chicago blues photographer Jennifer Noble’s extensive colour collection.

 With an introduction by acclaimed music writer Zoe Howe, this book explores the pioneers who created the blues from the 1920s onwards, as well as providing exclusive interviews with around 30 extraordinary women who take the blues to new heights today.

-Includes biographies of legendary blues singers and contemporary female artists such as:
+Includes biographies of legendary blues singers:

 About the contributors